• Europes biggest bike selection

 Road bike to gravel bike conversion: First, what makes a gravel bike?

-Before telling you how to convert a road bike to a gravel bike it’s important to understand what makes a gravel bike.
-Here are the defining characteristics of a gravel bike that we will need to achieve from our road bike.
+Before explaining how to convert a road bike to a gravel bike it’s important to understand what makes a gravel bike.
+Here are the defining characteristics of a gravel bike that we must achieve from our road bike.

 Wider tires for better traction

 Gravel bikes generally come with wider tires compared to road bikes.
-They are also run at lower pressures and often on wheels that are wider.
+They are also run at lower pressures and often on wider wheels.
 You will find gravel bikes ranging from 35c to 52c.

 Relaxed geometry for enhanced comfort